go-rod/rod/README.md

 - [chromedp](https://github.com/chromedp/chromedp)

-  With Chromedp, you have to use their verbose DSL like tasks to handle the main logic and it's painful to deal with iframes.
-Because Chromedp uses several wrappers to handle execution with context and options which makes it very hard to understand their code when bugs happen.
+  With Chromedp, you have to use their verbose DSL like tasks to handle the main logic, because Chromedp uses several wrappers to handle execution with context and options which makes it very hard to understand their code when bugs happen.
+The DSL like wrapper also make the Go type useless when tracking issues.

+  It's painful to use Chromedp to deal with iframes, this [ticket](https://github.com/chromedp/chromedp/issues/72) is still open after years.

   When a crash happens, Chromedp will leave the zombie chrome process on Windows and Mac.

 - [cypress](https://www.cypress.io/)